Rainymood/rainymood.github.io/_posts/2019-07-16-how-to-change-theme-to-minimal-mistakes.md

   - update
 ---

 Recently I migrated my whole blog from the Cayman theme to the Minimal mistakes theme which can be found [here](https://mmistakes.github.io/minimal-mistakes/).
-This is what it looked like before and after.
+This blog post explains how to quickly get up and running with the minimal-mistakes theme.

 **Before**